Atlanta has Livable Centers. San Francisco has Priority Development Areas. And here in D.C., we have Activity Centers.

 COG’s Place + Opportunity report is an approach at working together across jurisdictional boundaries that one Board member said was akin to the long-term strategies detailed in Bruce Katz’s The Metropolitan Revolution.
 The report was lauded overall, and passed COG’s Board unanimously.

 The next phase in the Activity Center project, upon approval and funding by the COG Board, will be assessment of the remaining as-yet-unanalyzed 49 Activity Centers.

 Meanwhile, it is the hope of Mobility Lab that the Place + Opportunity report (viewable and downloadable here) will inform planning and development decisions to enhance the region in the coming years, particularly in reducing congestion, enhancing livability, and increasing our economic competitiveness.

-Photo of Bethesda Row courtesy of the Metropolitan Washington Council of Governments.
+Splash photo by the author.
+Story photo courtesy the Metropolitan Washington Council of Governments.